julialysova/NLP-Projects/quora_clustering/README.md

 ## Result

-Using text embeddings, which is a mean vector of the token' vectors from each question, and KMeans model we successfully defined 30 clusters representing our data.
+Using text embeddings (a mean vector of the tokens' vectors from each question), and KMeans model we successfully defined 30 clusters representing our data.

 ## Libraries Used